CollabAR-Source/CollabAR-Code/README.md

 Before running the scripts in this repository, you should install the necessary tools and libraries on your computer, including: open-cv, skimage, numpy, keras, tensorflow and sklearn.

+If you have any questions on this repository or the related paper, please create an issue or send me an email.
+Email address: zida.liu AT duke.edu.
 **Summary**:

 * [Distortion-tolerant-image-recognizer](#1)